Vaccine disparities raise alarm as Covid variants multiply

 If less-effective vaccines are distributed to emerging markets, it could have significant economic implications, too, and “sharpen differences in pandemic outcomes across countries,” Justin-Damien Guenette, a senior economist at the World Bank, wrote in an email.

 Many countries are depending on Covax, which aims to deploy vaccines equitably to every corner of the planet.
 Yet not all lower- and middle-income nations are waiting for a lifeline.
-Countries such as South Africa and Malaysia are also pursuing their own supply deals through direct talks with manufacturers, and some regions are set to receive Pfizer’s vaccine as well.
+Several have questioned whether the program will get the vaccines it needs, the WHO’s Tedros said.
+Governments such as South Africa and Malaysia are also pursuing their own supply deals through direct talks with manufacturers, and some regions are set to receive Pfizer’s vaccine as well.

 ‘Losing Patience’